You can get a COVID-19 vaccine if you are pregnant or think you might be, breastfeeding or trying for a baby or might get pregnant in the future.

 It is better for you, and your baby, to have the vaccine rather than the COVID infection - watch the video below to find out how COVID-19 affects pregnant women

-Watch the short video below of Emma McCartney, Antenal Clinic Manager at the Royal Wolverhampton NHS Trust, who talks about the misinformation around fertility and the COVID-19 vaccine.
+Watch this short video of Emma McCartney, Antenal Clinic Manager at the Royal Wolverhampton NHS Trust, who talks about the misinformation around fertility and the COVID-19 vaccine.

 You can also download a helpful poster developed by obstetricians at The Royal Wolverhampton NHS Trust which offers some reassurance around the vaccines.